telefonicaid/fiware-sth-comet/doc/manuals/installation.md

-On the other hand a [`Dockerfile`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/Dockerfile) and a [`docker-compose.yml`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/docker-compose.yml) files have also been included in the component repository in Github to quickly and easily start your own instance of the STH component, even including the needed associated MongoDB instance where all the data will be stored.
+On the other hand a [`Dockerfile`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/Dockerfile) and a [`docker-compose.yml`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/docker-compose.yml) files have also been included in the component repository in GitHub to quickly and easily start your own instance of the STH component, even including the needed associated MongoDB instance where all the data will be stored.

 To do it, follow the next steps once you have installed Docker in your machine: